-Analysis of conceptual models and issues surrounding children with emotional and behavioral disorders in the public schools.
-Legal guidelines, functional assessments and behavior intervention also reviewed.
+Analysis of conceptual models and issues surrounding children with emotional and behavioral disorders in the schools.
+Legal guidelines, functional assessments and behavior intervention are reviewed with field based experiences.

 SPED 6332: Principles of Behavior for the Educator

 Overview of Principles of Behavior including history, philosophy and conceptual framework of applied behavior analysis.
 In depth examination of principles of behavior applied to working with individuals with disabilities.